 Our stock ownership guidelines are designed to align executives' interests with those of our stockholders and mitigate compensation-related risk.
 The current guidelines provide that, within five years of assuming a designated position, the CEO should attain an investment position in our stock equal to seven times his base salary and all other Section 16 officers reporting directly to the CEO should attain an investment position equal to five times their base salaries.
-Our NEOs who have been in their current position for more than five years have met our stock ownership guidelines and our NEOs who have been in their current position for more the stock ownership guidelines within the allotted time frame.
+Our NEOs who have been in their current position for more than five years have met our stock ownership guidelines and our NEOs who have been in their current position for less than five years are on pace to meet the stock ownership guidelines within the allotted time frame.